-Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellows: Expression of Interest Now Closed
+Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellows: Expression of Interest

 The Insight SFI Research Centre for Data Analytics, funded by Science Foundation Ireland, is one of the largest data analytics centres in Europe.
 It brings together over 450 researchers across areas such as the Fundamentals of Data Science, Sensing and Actuation, Scaling Algorithms, Model Building, Multi Modal Analysis, Data Engineering and Governance, Decision Making and Trustworthy AI.
 Insight’s researchers are based across our four host institutions: Dublin City University, University of Galway, University College Cork and University College Dublin as well as our partner sites Maynooth University, Tyndall, Trinity College Dublin and University of Limerick.
 During its decade of existence, the centre has attracted over €150 million in funding and has established over 220 industry collaborations.